IanTeda/ianteda.github.io/src/_posts/creativity/2016-09-27-the-habit-loop.md

 ---
 title: The Habit Loop
-description: We are just a collection of habits
+description: We are, for the most part a collection of habits
 date: 2016-09-27
 tags: [self-help]
 layout: post